Christinabi/Christinabi.github.io/governingEquation_Explained.md

 \nabla\cdot\left(\kappa_{eff}\nabla\phi_e+\kappa_{D,eff}\nabla\ln c_e\right)+a_sFj=0
 $$

 So far, we have seen similar terms as the first and the third term.
-However, the second term is not obvious: where the $\ln c$ comes from?
-This is because in the literature, the chemical potential gradient is usually expressed in terms of $\nabla\ln c$ via
+However, the second term is not obvious: where the \\(\ln c\\) comes from?
+This is because in the literature, the chemical potential gradient is usually expressed in terms of \\(\nabla\ln c\\) via

 $$
 \nabla \mu_e =\frac{\partial \mu_e}{\partial \ln c}\nabla\ln c.
 $$

-Also note that the sign in front of $a_s Fj$ is positive, which is opposite to that from the solid phase equation.
+Also note that the sign in front of \\(a_s Fj\\) is positive, which is opposite to that from the solid phase equation.
 This is because now we are considering the surface outside the solid/electrolyte interface that has the same direction as the ion flux.

 ### Butler-Volmer kinetics equation